From the Fragments: Places and People in Colonized New England

 Dr. Meghan Howey

-Meghan is a Professor of Anthropology at UNH.
+Meghan is a Professor of Anthropology at UNH and Director of the Center for the Humanities.
 She developed and leads the community-based, interdisciplinary Great Bay Archaeological Survey (GBAS) which is exploring the socioecological shock of colonialism in the 17th century in this unique ecosystem.

 Project Co-Director